6 Reasons Social Engineering Is More Successful in Holiday Seasons

 The Bottom Line

 Social engineering is a growing issue in cybersecurity, but the tools to counteract this practice are on hand.
-Holistic email security policies, when paired with strong cybersecurity awareness training, can also help security teams stay on point and evolve their defenses to block the attackers’ latest tactics.
+Holistic email security policies, when paired with strong cybersecurity awareness training and a human risk management platform, can also help security teams stay on point and evolve their defenses to block the attackers’ latest tactics.
 See how Mimecast uses AI to thwart social engineering.

 Subscribe to Cyber Resilience Insights for more articles like these